Linear Equations and Inequalities - Complete Interactive Lesson

 Type 2 โ Distance/Rate/Time:

 Two trains leave at the same time.
 Train A: 60 mph.
-Train B: 80 mph (same direction, B is behind).
-When does B catch A?
+Train B: 80 mph.
+If B starts 30 miles behind, when does B catch A?

 Part 6: Problem-Solving Workshop